What You Need to Know about Background Checks for Guns

 There are several ways to buy guns in the US.
 You can buy them from a licensed retail outlet, a gun show, online, and through a private sale.

-Background checks are only required if you purchase a gun through a Federal Firearms Licensee (FFL), which includes retailers (anyone from Walmart to mom and pop shops) and some individuals.
-You do not need to undergo a background check if you buy a gun online, through a gun show, or through some private sales.
+Background checks are required for all gun purchases through a Federal Firearms Licensee (FFL), which includes retailers (anyone from Walmart to mom and pop shops) and some individuals.
+You do not need to undergo a background check if you buy a gun through some private sales.
 You can check the Bureau of Alcohol, Tobacco, Firearms and Explosives to see FFLs in your state.

 Many states also have additional laws about gun background checks, so be sure to check them before purchasing a gun.

 The Gun Control Act of 1968 was passed in response to the assassination of John F. Kennedy.
 This act prohibited certain people from buying guns, such as fugitives, people convicted of crimes that were punished by a prison sentence of a year or more, substance abusers, and people convicted of domestic violence crimes.

 The 1968 act also required retailers and individuals selling firearms to obtain a Federal Firearms License (FFL) and meet certain requirements.

 The Brady Handgun Violence Prevention Act (commonly known as the Brady Law) was later passed in 1993 after press secretary Jim Brady was shot during an assassination attempt on Ronald Reagan.
 The Brady Law requires all FFLs to run background checks on people purchasing guns, through the National Instant Criminal Background Check System (NICS).